Adventure-Terraria-Server-Project/A.T.S.P.-Website/README.md

 * Hides unbanned entries, either via command or time-based bans

 ### World Map
+* Only supervip, newadmins and higher
-* Generated via the Map plugin
+* World Map, generated via the [Map] plugin

+### Inventory Parser
+* Only newadmin and higher
+* Inventory of currently online players
+* Group, health and mana
+* Enter a exact username to see the inventory of a offline user

 ### User Searcher
 * Only newadmin and higher